bristolsacredharp/bristolsacredharp.github.io/gwehelog.markdown

 ## Getting here

 The chapel is quite remote, and is easiest to access by car.
 Leave the M4 at junction 24 and take the A449 towards Usk.
 Gwehelog is just off the Monmouth Road between Usk and Raglan.
-There is no longer provision for car parking in a nearby field: please park on the road down the hill from the chapel, being mindful that large farm vehicles will need to pass.
+The [field we have reserved for car parking](https://maps.app.goo.gl/Gpu3HNp52gSW22Jh9) has changed to one further away from the chapel: a 5-10 minute walk.

 ### By public transport